-A detailed gradiometry survey was conducted over approximately 1 hectare of arable land.
-The survey has identified two former field boundaries as the only probable archaeology on the site.
-A number of possible archaeological anomalies have been identified across the site, however it is not possible to determine their origin with any degree of confidence.
+A detailed gradiometry survey was conducted over approximately 16 hectares of recently harvested arable land.
+The survey identified a number of former field boundaries, most of which are present on available mapping.
+A number of possible archaeological anomalies have also been identified; however it is not possible to determine their origin with any degree of confidence.
+The remaining anomalies are of modern origin relating to an underground service, a tram way, agricultural activity, land drains, ferrous objects and fencing.